 - Do you need a software tool to deal with Indirect Access?
 No!
 But they can be useful for interface discovery.
 Most of our clients themselves opt for a no-tool approach even though we present the options available.

 - Don’t make rash architectural changes before 1. checking your SAP contracts to be sure it qualifies, and 2.
 If it qualifies check entitlements to determine if you have adequate coverage.

 - Don’t be lured into a false sense of security.
 We may be witnessing the risk of the mass commercialisation of indirect access so there is, in fact, no better time to take action and understand where you stand.

 - If you have the S&SOP package license already, don’t be fooled into being lured onto the more expensive S&SOE license!
 Although if you have S&SOP to cover existing processes be sure to examine the use rights when considering what entitlement you need for any new processes.

-I my opinion, terms and conditions and license models have been interpreted in a way that allows for large value under licensing claims to be presented, and then aggressively pursued in order to force quick settlements, which themselves are excessive.
+In my opinion, terms and conditions and license models have been interpreted in a way that allows for large value under licensing claims to be presented, and then aggressively pursued in order to force quick settlements, which themselves are excessive.
 Customers are complaining about Indirect Access as being unpredictable and unreasonable.
 With great power comes great responsibility.
-In SAP’s case it’s their responsibility to treat customers fairly.
-Only time will tell if SAP decide to change their stance on the subject and finally put customers fears to rest.
+In SAP’s case, it’s their responsibility to treat customers fairly.
+Only time will tell if SAP decides to change their stance on the subject and finally put customers fears to rest.

 Get Ahead in 2018